Installing and configuring the Kafka connector

 snowflake.topic2table.map

-This optional parameter allows a user to specify which topics should be mapped to which tables.
+This optional parameter lets a user specify which topics should be mapped to which tables.
 Each topic and its table name should be separated by a colon (see example below).
 This table name must be a valid Snowflake unquoted identifier.
 For information about valid table names, see Identifier requirements.
+The topic configuration allows use of regular expressions to define topics, just as the use of topics.regex does.
+The regular expressions cannot be ambiguous — any matched topic must match only a single target table.

 buffer.count.records